seanangio/nytindia/README.md

 -   renaming categories of keywords
 -   geocoding locations

-The first three are optional, but the geocoding must be done.
+These are optional, but your map will be empty and the keywords and news desk categories may be overlapping depending on the expanse of time you are querying.

 Once you have these steps complete and just want to update the dataset with more recent data, you can just run: